EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Sharing files between a back-end and a container

-When a container is run via the Safe Haven Services Container Execution Service, three directories on the back-end are always mounted into the container:
+When a container is run via the Safe Haven Services Container Execution Service, the following directories on the back-end are always mounted into the container:

 | Back-end directory | Container directory | Description |
 | ------------------ | ------------------- | ----------- |